-The Current Population Survey (CPS) is a monthly survey conducted in approximately 72,000 assigned housing units throughout the United States, including approximately 12,000 housing units from the monthly supplementary sample to improve state-level estimates of health insurance coverage for low-income children, also known as the State Children's Health Insurance Program (SCHIP) expansion.
+The Current Population Survey (CPS) is a monthly survey conducted in approximately 60,000 occupied households throughout the United States, including approximately 10,000 households from the monthly supplementary sample to improve state-level estimates of health insurance coverage for low-income children, also known as the SCHIP expansion.
 This supplementary sample has been part of the official CPS since July 2001.
 Twenty-six states plus the District of Columbia contain this supplementary sample each month.

-The CPS is a probability sample based on a multistage stratified sampling scheme.
+The CPS is a probability sample based on a stratified sampling scheme.
 In general, the CPS sample is selected from lists of addresses obtained from the most recent decennial census and updated for new construction.
 The SCHIP sample selection methodology is generally similar to that used for the CPS.